francnstein/franc_list/README.md

+# ZLIST
+* An Apple or Windows application remix of Craig's List.

-# franc_list
+# What I Learned
-Craig's List clone using Django/ Heroku   called the ZLIST
+* Django/ Heroku / Postgress
+* Fetch & display images and information Beautifulsoup